DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ## Geographic coverage

 ###Flanders
-Flanders is one of the 3 official regions of Belgium, a small federeal monarchy in the heart of Western Europe.
-The Flemsih region is situated in the north of the country and covers an area of 13.522 Km2 (44,29% of Belgium).
-The Belgian climate is maritime temperate, influenced by the North Sea and the Atlantic Ocean with significant precipitation in all seazons.
+Flanders is one of the three administrative regions in the country of Belgium.
+The Flemish region is situated in the north of the country and covers an area of 13,522 Km2 (44,29% of Belgium).
+The Belgian climate is maritime temperate, influenced by the North Sea and the Atlantic Ocean with significant precipitation in all seasons.
 The summer is moderate and the winters are mild.
-The two main geographical regions of Flanders are the river Yser basin in the North-West and the Central plain.
-Flanders is one of the most densely populated areas of Europe.
-The three major rivers in Flanders are the river Yser, the river Scheldt and the river Meuse.
-All rivers in Flanders flow into the North Sea but only the river Yser flows completely in the sea within the the jurisdiction of Flanders.
+The two main geographical regions of Flanders are the coastal plain in the North-West and the Central plain, further inland.
+With 470 inhabitants/Km², Flanders is one of the most densely populated areas of Europe.
+The three major rivers in Flanders are the River Yser, the River Scheldt and the River Meuse.
+All rivers in Flanders flow into the North Sea but only the River Yser flows completely in the sea within the jurisdiction of Flanders.

 ![Figure 6](images/image_6.png)